 “Students First.”
 At the very heart of LCC’s philosophy is the creation of an atmosphere in which each individual child can thrive.
 Since students of different age groups have their own abilities and needs, LCC is divided into four distinct programs, each designed to be appropriate for their academic, social, emotional and physical development.

 Our division directors and grade coordinators take a personal interest in the progress of every child.
-Our director of academics and director of student life coordinate all programs, ensuring strategic development from year to year and through the many transitions that students make from Junior School through graduation.
+Led by our deputy head, the directors of academics and student life coordinate all programs, ensuring strategic development from year to year and through the many transitions that students make from Junior School through graduation.
 Finally, the headmaster oversees the entire school organization.
 This well-balanced organizational network provides the structure that allows teachers to focus entirely on the needs of their students.

 - Junior School: K-Grade 6

 From their first days at LCC, our youngest students are welcomed into an atmosphere where the love of learning is woven into every part of the program.
 Supported and guided by a dedicated team of exceptional teachers, children in the elementary grades develop the confidence that will help them reach their full potential in mind, body, and heart.
 With their infectious energy, Junior School students form deep bonds with their teachers and peers while learning the values of respect, trust and responsibility that are such a crucial part of the LCC experience.

 Grade 7 marks the beginning of the IB Middle Years Programme, for which we are currently seeking authorization.
 The children in grades 7 and 8 are living through a unique period in their lives: a time of great physical, emotional and intellectual change.
 The LCC Middle School program is designed especially to bridge the gap between Junior and Senior School, to give these 12- to 14-year-old boys and girls an environment that strikes a balance between a warm support system and the need for self-reliance and mature organizational habits.